ucfopen/UDOIT/INSTALL.md

     php bin/console cache:warmup --env=prod

 ## Javascript
 UDOIT uses `node` and `yarn` to compile the javascript.
 Instructions for installing Node and Yarn are out of the scope of this README.

+> If you are running UDOIT in Docker, you don't need to install Yarn on your system.
+You can run `docker exec -it udoit_php_1 /bin/bash` and then run the command above inside the Docker container.

-TO install the javascript dependencies run the command:
+To install the javascript dependencies run the command:

     yarn install

 To build the javascript files for production, run the command:

     yarn build

-TIP:  If you are running UDOIT in Docker, you don't need to install Yarn on your system.
-You can run `docker exec -it udoit_php_1 /bin/bash` and then run the command above inside the Docker container.

 ## Testing Your Setup
 Once you have completed the steps above you will want to test your setup.
 Unfortunately, UDOIT is an LTI tool that can only fully run within the LMS.
 You will need to complete the steps in the INSTALL_CANVAS.md or INSTALL_D2L.md to test UDOIT fully.